Bidimensionality and Kernels: Preliminaries

 It is usually quite easy to determine whether a problem is contraction (or minor)-bidimensional.
 Take for an example {\sc Independent Set}.
 Contracting an edge may never increase the size of the maximum independent set, so the problem is contraction closed.
-Furthermore, in $\Gamma_k$, the vertex set

-forms an independent set of size $\frac{(k-1)^2}{4}$.
+Furthermore, $\Gamma_k$ is a planar graph and because of the Four Color theorem, it contains an independent set of size at least $\lfloor \frac{|V(\Gamma_{k})}{4}\rfloor$.
 Thus {\sc Independent Set} is contraction-bidimensional.
-On the other hand deleting edges may increase the size of a maximum size independent set in $G$.
+On the other hand, deleting edges may increase the size of a maximum size independent set in $G$.
 Thus {\sc Independent Set} is not minor-bidimensional.

+We would also like to comment why we define bidimensionality by making use of $OPT_\Pi^{*}$ and not $OPT_\Pi$.
+The reason is that for most interesting problems like {\sc Vertex Cover} or {\sc Feedback Vertex Set}, the values of $OPT_\Pi (\boxplus_k)$ on very small grids (like $\boxplus_1$ for {\sc Vertex Cover} and $\boxplus_2$ for {\sc Feedback Vertex Set}) is zero.
+The definition of $OPT_\Pi^{*}$ takes care of such degenerate situations.